2ndGAB/WPCacheManager/README.md

 For point 3, you will only download the 3 more tiles above the big green square.
 ...

+So of course, if you only need an offline map for this zoom level, because `WPCacheManager` downloads adjacent tiles, the result is not better because it will download more tiles than the original algorithm.
+Now, consider that you need to download this map from level 13 up to level 18.
+You will qucikly understand the advantage taking a look at [this image](http://i.imgur.com/vHscexp).

 # New methods:
 So the new methods have been added to OSMDroid CacheManager.
 All added methods take care of the extra tiles downloaded around the GePoints list.
 So the method `extendedBoundsFromGeoPoints(geoPoints)` returns a larger area than the original `BoundingBoxE6.fromGeoPoints(geoPoints)`.